-The TOE is the hardware of the microcontroller chip P5CC036V1D of the Smart Card Controller IC family produced by Philips.
+The TOE is the hardware of the microcontroller chip P5CD040V0B of the Smart Card Controller IC family produced by NXP.
 The TOE includes also IC Dedicated Test Software for test purposes and IC Dedicated Support Software, both stored in the Test-ROM of the microcontroller.
-The Smart Card Controller hardware comprises an 8-bit processing unit, volatile and non-volatile memories accessible via a memory management unit, cryptographic coprocessors, security components and serial communication interface.
+The Smart Card Controller hardware comprises an 8-bit processing unit, volatile and non-volatile memories accessible via a memory management unit, cryptographic co-processors, security components and two communication interfaces.